 Acupuncture for Pain Relief

 Acupuncture involves the insertion of sterile, fine needles into specific spots to stimulate the body to heal itself.
-There are 2,000 acupuncture points according to Traditional Chinese medicine.
+There are 2,000 acupuncture points according to traditional Chinese medicine.
 These points are connected by meridians or energetic pathways.
-Energy or Qi (pronounced “chee” which means vital energy), flows through the body using these pathways.
+Energy, or Qi (pronounced “chee,” which means vital energy), flows through the body using these pathways.

 In a healthy body, Qi (vital energy) flows freely.
 Pain, lack of function, or illness are signs that Qi has been disrupted.